AbdelrahimAlsadiq/Simple-Client-Server-Application/README.md

 ## Overview
-This project is for completing the Network Programming subject provided in the 4th year of the Faculty of Computers & Information, Luxor University. the application comprises two primary components:
+This project is for completing the Network Programming subject provided in the 4th year of the Faculty of Computers & Information, Luxor University.
+The application comprises two primary components:

 ### Client Side